Selena Gomez Receives Kidney Transplant From Television Actress And Her Best Friend Francia Raisa

 The post does not reveal anything about Selena’s current condition, or when and where the operation took place.
 But it does suggest that the Monte Carlo star has fought depression, anxiety, and lupus in recent months.
 The Instagram photo shows Francia Raisa and Selena Gomez holding hands while lying side-by-side in hospital beds.

-Francia Raisa, 29, is a beautiful American actresses, best known for her works in The Secret Life of the American Teenager, and Bring It On: All or Nothing.
+Francia Raisa, 29, is a beautiful American actress, best known for her works in The Secret Life of the American Teenager, and Bring It On: All or Nothing.
 For years, she has maintained a close relationship with Selena Gomez and The Weeknd.

 The Spring Breakers actress revealed her lupus diagnosis back in 2015 and decided to take a break from her career.
 In those days, she was dealing with panic attacks and stress too.
 Lupus is a health complication, where some organs, including kidneys, are damaged.
 One healthy transplant is all Selena’s body needed, so Francia came forward and donated her kidney to her best friend.